kirchhausenlab/Cryosamba/README.md

-Certainly!
-Here's the formalized README with icons added:

 # CryoSamba: Self-Supervised Deep Volumetric Denoising for Cryo-Electron Tomography Data

 This repository contains the segmentation pipeline described in the following publication: